Itraconazole (By mouth)

-- Tell your doctor if you also take alfuzosin, aliskiren, apixaban, bedaquiline, conivaptan, darifenacin, dasatinib, everolimus, fentanyl, ibrutinib, isoniazid, lumacaftor/ivacaftor, nilotinib, regorafenib, rifabutin, rifampin, riociguat, rivaroxaban, salmeterol, sildenafil, silodosin, sirolimus, tadalafil, tamsulosin, temsirolimus, tolvaptan, vardenafil, vorapaxar, medicine to treat HIV infection (including efavirenz, nevirapine, simeprevir), or medicine to treat seizures (including carbamazepine, phenobarbital, phenytoin).
-It is best to avoid these drugs for 2 weeks before and after treatment with itraconazole.
+- Tell your doctor if you also take alfuzosin, aliskiren, apixaban, bedaquiline, conivaptan, darifenacin, everolimus, fentanyl, isoniazid, lumacaftor/ivacaftor, rifabutin, rifampin, riociguat, rivaroxaban, Saccharomyces boulardii, salmeterol, sildenafil, silodosin, sirolimus, tadalafil, tamsulosin, temsirolimus, tolvaptan, vardenafil, vorapaxar, medicine to treat cancer (including dasatinib, ibrutinib, nilotinib, regorafenib), medicine to treat HIV infection (including efavirenz, elbasvir/grazoprevir, nevirapine, simeprevir), or medicine to treat seizures (including carbamazepine, phenobarbital, phenytoin).
+It is best to avoid these drugs for 2 weeks before, during, and after treatment with itraconazole.

 - Many other drugs can interact with itraconazole.
 Make sure your doctor knows about all other medicines you are using.